SEO Strategy

 Ask for a specific list of what will be done in month one, month three, and month six.
 Vague deliverables like "ongoing optimization" or "content strategy" are not sufficient.
 You should know exactly what tasks are being executed, at what frequency, and how progress against each will be measured.

-Understanding how to evaluate an SEO audit report is useful here because the first deliverable from most providers is some form of audit, and the quality of that document tells you a great deal about the quality of the work that will follow.
+The first deliverable from most providers is some form of audit.
+How that audit report is structured and what it prioritizes tells you a great deal about the quality of the work that will follow.

 What happens to my content and data if I stop working with you?